No news from Calls for Participation

 BFA Programme in Industrial Design

 UID offers a three-year industrial design programme leading to a Bachelors degree worth 180 ECTS-credits.
 The programme aims to give a broad basis and a general competence in handling a range of design problems within many different product areas.
-The programme is run in Swedish and has no tuition fees.
-Only open for students from Sweden, Denmark, Finland, Norway and Iceland.
+From 2026 the programme will run in English.
+There are no tuition fees for EU citizens.

 Master Level Programs